 The library is a place of learning and a workspace, providing a total of 1,708 work stations across the Central Library and its three departmental libraries: group work spaces, work spaces for quiet studying, study rooms for disabled students and computer and notebook workstations.

-The Central Library is open for study and research every day (except public holidays) for a total of 122 hours a week: from Monday to Friday from 7:00 am to 1:00 am; on Saturdays and Sundays, from 9:00 am to 1:00 am.
-On Saturdays, the Emil Figge Library, the largest satellite branch, is open from 9 am until 4 pm.
+The Central Library is open for study and research every day (except public holidays) for a total of 96 hours a week: from Monday to Friday from 8:00 am to 10:00 pm; on Saturdays and Sundays, from 9:00 am to 10:00 pm.
+The Emil Figge Library, the largest satellite branch, is currently closed on Saturdays.

 Our services and resources are also open to citizens of Dortmund and the region for academic research.
 Our Information Centre for Technology and Patents provides researchers with information and promotes the innovative potential of regional businesses.

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is “Dortmund-Eichlinghofen” (closer to South Campus), and from B 1 / A 40 “Dortmund-Dorstfeld” (closer to North Campus).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.

 To get from North Campus to South Campus by car, there is the connection via Vogelpothsweg/Baroper Straße.
 We recommend you leave your car on one of the parking lots at North Campus and use the H-Bahn (suspended monorail system), which conveniently connects the two campuses.